zezzer/opencv-face-filters/README.md

 # opencv-face-filters

-Snapchat-like face filters using laptop camera or webcam.
+Snapchat-like face filters for laptop camera/webcam or video.
 (Currently implemented filters are: glasses, mustache, and cat whiskers.)

 ## Requirements